DenisHki/full-stack-open/README.md

 - State management with Redux and React Query
 - Testing with Jest and Supertest
 - CI/CD and deployment
-- TypeScript fundamentals
+- TypeScript
-- Containerization and relational databases (later parts)
+- Containerization and relational databases

-This repository documents my progress through Parts 0–9.
+This repository documents my progress through Parts 0–13.

 ---